albertcontactout/front-end-challenge/README.md

 ## Submission Requirements

-1. Zip your submission and send it to <a href="mailto:albert@contactout.io">albert@contactout.io</a>.
+1. Zip your submission, rename the zip file into your name `first-last.zip` and send it to <a href="mailto:albert@contactout.io">albert@contactout.io</a> and <a href="mailto:ac@contactout.io">ac@contactout.io</a>.
 You may need to upload it to google drive if you're not able to share a zip file in the email directly.
 2. Please also create a video demo walking us through the submission and a separate one to explain the code.
 Make sure to include the video links in your readme

 Vidyard or loom are free tools that allow you to screen record easily.